-152. In case, the loss of access to the shops during construction is not effectively mitigated by provision of alternate access by project contractors same may cause temporary loss of income during the construction for which provision for livelihood allowances have been made in the resettlement plan.
-There could be temporary disruption of business during working days for which affected persons will be provided assistance for this transitional period on a case-to-case basis as per the provision has been kept in the Resettlement plan for same.
+In case, the loss of access to the shops during construction is not effectively mitigated 131. by provision of alternate access by project contractors same may cause temporary loss of income during the construction for which provision for livelihood allowances have been made in the resettlement plan.
+There could be temporary disruption of business during working days for which affected persons will be provided assistance for this transitional period on a case-to-case basis as per the provisions of the Entitlement Matrix in agreed resettlement framework.
+A lump sum budgetary provision has been kept in the Resettlement plan for same.
 The payment of assistance will be made for days of closure, and will be subject to the production of requisite documents in support of the claim.
-Cash assistance will be released after proper verification of documents2.
+Cash assistance will be released after proper verification of documents10.

-153. A detailed Resettlement Plan has been prepared for rehabilitation and resettlement of parties affected by execution of proposed subproject.
+A detailed Resettlement Plan has been prepared for rehabilitation and resettlement of 132. parties affected by execution of proposed subproject.